CogentEmbedded/tweaktool/docs/METADATA.md

 ```

 Simplest recommended way to configure an input field for a signed integer variable.
-GUI app will choose a generic read/write spinbox to edit this tweak.
+GUI app will choose a generic read/write spinbox to editbox this tweak.
 Lowest value
 permitted will be `-100`, the highest one will be `100`.
 This metadata also describe
 units of measurement as a free form string being shown as an additional hint in
 client program.